zionsg/zn-js-form/README.md

   `null` if the form is valid or an object containing an array of error messages for each field if the form is invalid.
 Note that a field may have more than 1 error, depending on the `validateFunction` passed via the field config.
-  Errors are stored per field upon validation and will be rendered.
+  Values and errors are stored per field upon validation so that they will be populated if the form gets rendered after validation.
   Sample:

         // Code